 Notes

-• If you like soft broccoli: If you like soft cooked broccoli, add it 3 minutes earlier or use frozen broccoli.
+- If you like soft broccoli: Add it 3 minutes earlier or use frozen broccoli.
 I like broccoli firm and this is what this recipe is.

 Nutrition